Mastek Blog

 In the first of a series of six blogs on Service Management, we look at leadership in Service.

 The Chinese philosopher Lao Tzu once said, “A leader is best when people barely know they exist, when their work is done, their aim fulfilled, they will say: we did it ourselves.”
 This approach is integral to how we operate the Service Management function at Mastek.
-The company has over 2,200 employees in offices spread across the UK, US and India.
+The company has over 2,200 employees in offices spread across the UK, the US, and India.
 This global operation in a multicultural scenario inevitably presents challenges.

 SM_Blog1